kenanmorani/Optimization_Techniques_idu/README.md

 # Optimization Techniques, Izmir Democracy University
-The codes are solutions to assignments during the course
+* The codes are solutions to assignments during the course.
+* The work supervised by Associate Prof. Selami Beyhan